cfpb/hmda-pilot/DEVELOPERS.md

 ## HMDA Edit Check API

-In addition to providing the HMDA Pilot application with validation of data backed checks, the API can also validate single LARs against individual or all edit types.
+In addition to providing the HMDA Pilot application with validation of data backed checks, the API can also validate single LARs against individual or all supported edit types.

 **Limitation:** Currently the API only supports validating a single LAR, so it can not return errors against the transmital sheet or for edits that require elements of the transmittal sheet to be present.